Konstantin Kalinin

 Staff pushback

 Billers and coders may be under the impression that a company is looking to replace its jobs when undertaking AI implementation.
-It takes a substantial effort to educate them and explain how their upgraded workflows will benefit the business.
+It takes a substantial effort to educate them and explain how their upgraded daily workflows will benefit the business.

 Data training